Return

 Urban population speaking Kumandin appears to be overestimated.

-Based on the sociolinguistic research of recent years, the middle generation, with very few exceptions, comprises only passive speakers.
-Members of younger generation do not speak Kumandin or encounter it in their everyday life, even though they might attend Kumandin language courses.
+The language use is currently limited to older generation.
+Based on the sociolinguistic research of recent years, the middle-aged generation, with very few exceptions, comprises only passive speakers.
+Members of the younger generation do not speak Kumandin or encounter it in their everyday life, even though they might attend Kumandin language courses.

-1. Nazarov, ethnographer, candidate of historical studies: “At the turn of the century, there were still old people speaking Kumandin, which allowed to record an extensive terminology with regard to housekeeping, as well as material and spiritual culture”.
+As I. Nazarov, ethnographer, and candidate of historical studies asserted, “At the turn of the century, there were still old people speaking Kumandin, which allowed them to record an extensive terminology with regard to housekeeping, as well as material and spiritual culture.”

-In the middle of the 19 th century, the missionaries of Altai Spiritual Mission elaborated a system of writing for Altaic languages.
+In the middle of the 19th century, the missionaries of the Altai Spiritual Mission elaborated a system of writing for Altaic languages.
 In the pre-revolution period, Kumandins used it to record their own language.
-The first texts in Kumandin appeared in the second half of the 19 th century during the spread of Christianity in Altai resulting from missionary activities.
+The first texts in Kumandin appeared in the second half of the 19th century during the spread of Christianity in Altai resulting from missionary activities.
 These texts were religious by nature, among others, translations of some fragments of the Holy Scripture.

 In the early 1930s, an attempt was made to teach Kumandins in their own language.
 In order to achieve this goal, a Latin-based Kumandin alphabet was created in 1933, edited by N. Kalanakov and K. Filatov.
 Then the teaching in Kumandin stopped.

-Since Kumandin was recognized as a language in its own right in the 21 st century, there began a new campaign to bring the language back to schools.
+Since Kumandin was recognized as a language in its own right in the 21st century, there began a new campaign to bring the language back to schools.
 In 2005, there was published a Cyrillic-based ABC named Азбука кумандан [ABC for Kumandin People] by L. Tukmachev.
-The Kumandin alphabet was based on the graphic tradition of the literary Altaic language using the Russian version of Cyrillics.
+The Kumandin alphabet was based on the graphic tradition of the literary Altaic language using the Russian version of Cyrillic.
 It adequately reflects the Kumandin phonological system, while at the same time remaining as close as possible to the alphabet of the Altaic literary language.
 It facilitates the task of learning the Kumandin system of writing for the children living in the Altai Republic and studying Kumandin.
 The Kumandin alphabet suggested by Tukmachev consists of 38 letters (the Altai alphabet totals 37).
-Taking into account the peculiarities of Kumandin, Tukmachev added to the Altai alphabet the graphemes Ғғ and Њњ , but excluded j .
-A somewhat different Kumandin ABC was suggested by M. Petrushova [2005].
-Her alphabet includes 41 symbol — she added the letters Ққ, ɣ , and Ћћ .
+Taking into account the peculiarities of Kumandin, Tukmachev added to the Altai alphabet the graphemes Ғғ and Њњ, but excluded j.
+A somewhat different Kumandin ABC was suggested by M. Petrushova.
+Her alphabet includes 41 symbols — she added the letters Ққ, ɣ, and Ћћ.
 Symbols Ққ and Ғг are used to designate uvular versions of the phoneme [k]: letter Ққ for the voiceless variant (at the beginning or the end of the word, and when combined with voiceless consonants), letter Ғг for the voiced variant (when combined with vowels or sonorants).
-Grapheme ɣ is used to convey a specific North Altai sound that is only used at the end of a word or a syllable (in the Tukmachev alphabet, this sound is indicated with the symbol Ғғ ).
-Letter Ћћ conveys a mediolingual noise consonant that occurs very often in Kumandin parlance at the beginning of words (Altai alphabet indicates a similar occlusive sound with the grapheme Jj , but these sounds are somewhat different).
+Grapheme ɣ is used to convey a specific North Altai sound that is only used at the end of a word or a syllable (in the Tukmachev alphabet, this sound is indicated with the symbol Ғғ).
+Letter Ћћ conveys a mediolingual noise consonant that occurs very often in Kumandin parlance at the beginning of words (the Altai alphabet indicates a similar occlusive sound with the grapheme Jj, but these sounds are somewhat different).

 Modern Kumandin alphabet (L. Tukmachiov’s version)